 - (1) The underwriters' discounts and commissions with respect to common stock sold in this offering, which are one-time fees paid by us to the underwriter in connection with this offering, are the only sales load paid in connection with this offering. - (2) Amount reflects estimated unreimbursed offering expenses of approximately \$1,615,000. - (3) The expenses associated with the administration of our dividend reinvestment plan are included in "Other expenses."
-The participants in the dividend reinvestment plan will pay a pro rata share of brokerage commissions incurred with respect to open market purchases, if any, made by the administrator under the plan. - For more details about the plan, see "Dividend Reinvestment Plan." - (4) Our management fee is 1.75% of our total assets other than cash and cash equivalents.
-Total assets includes assets purchased with borrowed amounts.
-For the purposes of this table, we have assumed that we have not incurred any indebtedness to acquire assets and that we maintain no cash or cash equivalents.
-See "Management-Investment advisory and management agreement." - (5) We expect to fully invest the net proceeds from this offering upon the closing of this offering and may have capital gains and interest income that could result in the payment of an incentive fee to our investment adviser in the first year after completion of this offering.
-However, the incentive fee payable to our investment adviser is based on our performance and will not be paid unless we achieve certain goals.
-As we cannot predict whether we will meet the necessary performance targets, we have assumed an incentive fee of 0% in this chart.
+The participants in the dividend reinvestment plan will pay a pro rata share of brokerage commissions incurred with respect to open market purchases, if any, made by the administrator under the plan.
+For more details about the plan, see "Dividend Reinvestment Plan." - (4) "Total annual expenses" is presented as a percentage of net assets attributable to common stock.
+This percentage is higher than it would be if we had not incurred leverage.
+Money that we borrow, if any, is used to leverage our net assets and increase our total assets.
+The SEC requires that the "total annual expenses" percentage be calculated as a percentage of net assets attributable to our common stock, rather than the total assets which include assets that have been funded with borrowed money.